Wottrich/android-workshop-CRUD/README.md

 # CRUD Game

-If you liked this repository, please click in ⭐️ to make a developer happy :)
+If you liked this repository, please click on ⭐️ to make a developer happy :)

 Api used to build this app: [api-workshop-CRUD](https://github.com/Wottrich/api-workshop-CRUD)